 “Those feelings can be so scary.”

-“It felt like those feelings were really rough on you.”
+“It felt like those feelings were rough on you.”

 We can also reassure our children that feelings ebb and flow.
 They are real feelings, but they are not always the truth.

-“Big feelings like anger and hopelessness feel so scary.
-Sometimes we have to just let them happen, and get as big as they need to, and then they will pass and turn into another feeling.”
+You can say something like, “big feelings like anger and hopelessness feel so scary.
+Sometimes we have to just let them happen and get as big as they need to.
+I’ll stay here with you while you feel this”